 - The whole town was shocked by the extent of the devastation.

-- She was selfish not to share her good fortune with us.
+- She was selfish to keep her good fortune to herself.

 - Larry is kind to all his employees.